Jadensc98/Oxide-Music-Bible/Music School/Lesson Plan 1.md

 - Cover basics of FL Studio UI/Navigation (and Ableton if possible)
+- Check if everyone's FL Studio/Ableton is activated
 ### Workflow behind producing
 - Ideation: Coming up with ideas, designing sounds These are the beginning stages of writing music.
 The moments you are messing around with sounds and melodies are some of the most important.
 This is the brainstorming stage.